ZRJohnson208/GalacticLions-CodeVault/README.md

 # Galactic Lions TeamCode - 2025-2026 DECODE Season
 **Welcome to the Lakeview Robotics Code Respiratory!
 This space is primarily built for our dedicated programmers of our teams.**

-This is a module that contains the Android Studio projects with code for our robotics teams' FTC robots for the DECODE competition season.
+This is a module that contains the Android Studio projects with code for our robotics teams' _FIRST_ Tech Challenge competition robots for the DECODE season.
 It's based on the [original FTC SDK](https://github.com/FIRST-Tech-Challenge/FtcRobotController).
 While meant primarily for our teams' members, [this respiratory](https://github.com/ftcteam5898/GalacticLions-Starter) should be welcoming to contributions from external organizations and FTC community.

 ## Requirements